arungudelli/angularjswiki/content/en/angular/how-to-get-current-route-in-angular/index.md

 }
 ```

-And in the component html file I am displaying current router value as shown below.

-I have created a variable called `currentRoute` and displaying in the component HTML file.
+I have created a variable called `currentRoute`, to display current router url value in the component HTML file.

 In the subscribe event of `NavigationEnd`, I am updating `currentRoute` value.